RICFest Homecoming Update: All outdoor activities planned for Oct. 1 have been moved indoors. Click here for details.

 Procedure and Timeline

-- Candidates identify a topic of interest that they would like to explore in depth and choose a faculty member to work with one-on-one.
+- Candidates identify a project of interest that they would like to explore in depth and choose a faculty member to work with one-on-one.

 - Working with their faculty advisers, candidates compose and submit preliminary 2-3 page proposals for honors projects to the English Department Honors and Scholarships Committee.
 Candidates in Creative Writing submit their proposals to the Creative Writing Committee.